Frances Hodgkins

-Frances Mary Hodgkins (28 April 1869 – 13 May 1947) was a New Zealand painter chiefly of landscape and still life, and for a short period was a designer of textiles.
-She was born and raised in New Zealand, but spent most of her working life in England.
-She is considered one of New Zealand's most prestigious and influential painters, although it is the work from her life in Europe, rather than her home country, on which her reputation rests.
+Frances Mary Hodgkins (28 April 1869 – 13 May 1947) was a New Zealand painter chiefly of landscape, and for a short period was a designer of textiles.
+Born in Dunedin, she was educated at Dunedin School of Art, then became an art teacher, earning money to study in England.

+A modernist artist, Hodgkins' artworks were known for abstracted, simplified forms and a strong emphasis on colour values and relationships.
+Hodgkins was considered to be a key figure in British Modernism, also considered one of New Zealand's most prestigious and influential painters.
+However, it is the work from Hodgkins' life in Europe, rather than her home country, on which her reputation rests.

 Early life and education

-Hodgkins was born in Dunedin, New Zealand in 1869, the daughter of Rachel Owen Parker and W. M. Hodgkins, a lawyer, amateur painter, and a leading figure in the city's art circles.
+Hodgkins was born in Dunedin, New Zealand, in 1869, the daughter of Rachel Owen Parker and W. M. Hodgkins, a lawyer, amateur painter, and a leading figure in the city's art circles.

-As a girl she and her sister, Isabel (later Field) attended Braemar House, a private girls' secondary school; both sisters demonstrated artistic talent early on and each became a successful landscape painter in her own right.
-Hodgkins first exhibited rural genre scenes and portraits in 1890 at art societies in Christchurch and Dunedin.
-In 1893, she became a student of Girolamo Nerli and painted numerous studies of female sitters, one of which earned her the New Zealand Academy of Arts' prize for painting from life in 1895 (Head of an Old Woman).
+She and her sister, Isabel (later Field) attended Braemar House, a private girls' secondary school; both sisters demonstrated artistic talent early on and each became a successful landscape painter in their own right.
+Her father was declared bankrupt in 1888, and money remained an issue for Hodgkins throughout her life.

+Hodgkins first exhibited landscapes and portraits in 1890 at art societies in Christchurch and Dunedin.
+In 1893, Hodgkins became a student of Girolamo Nerli and painted numerous studies of female sitters, one of which earned her the New Zealand Academy of Arts' prize for painting from life in 1895 (Head of an Old Woman).
 Hodgkin's portraits of Māori are, like many by Ellen von Meyern and Gottfried Lindauer, associated with symbolic portraits of demure females with or without a child.
-In 1895–96 she attended the Dunedin School of Art and subsequently became an art teacher, earning money to study in England.
+In 1895–96 Hodgkins attended the Dunedin School of Art and subsequently became an art teacher, earning money to study in England.

 Career

 In 1901, Hodgkins left New Zealand for Europe, enrolling in art school in London but also travelling and painting in France, the Netherlands, Italy and Morocco in the company of friend and fellow artist Dorothy Kate Richmond; whom she described as "the dearest woman with the most beautiful face and expression.
 I am a lucky beggar to have her as a travelling companion."
 While in Britain she intermittently met up with Margaret Stoddart, another expatriate artist.
-In 1903, one of Hodgkins' watercolors from this period (Fatima) became the first work by a New Zealander to be hung "on the line" at the Royal Academy of Arts in London.
+In 1903, one of Hodgkins' watercolours from this period (Fatima) became the first work by a New Zealander to be hung "on the line" at the Royal Academy of Arts in London.

 She returned to New Zealand in 1903 and established a teaching studio in Wellington, where she held a joint exhibition with Richmond in 1904.
 Among her pupils was Edith Kate Bendall, lover of Katherine Mansfield.
 In the same year Hodgkins became engaged to a British man, T. Boughton Wilby, but the engagement was broken off and she returned to London in 1906 to pursue her artistic career.